 Shadow Priests can also use abilities like Idol of C’Thun and Mindbender to summon pets during fights, too.
 Having a pet with you while trying to solo old raids and dungeons is arguably essential, so these abilities make Shadow Priests especially viable for taking down trickier pieces of content from older expansions.

-What to Do After Picking a New Spec
+What to Do After Picking Your Spec

 Learning how to play a new specialization can be tricky, but there’s a few things that you can do to make the process a little easier.
 Here’s where to start: